 The intangible nature of hospitality means that service quality excellence is the foundation of the industry.
 This module will explore methods, strategies and practices that contribute to the delivery, leadership and management of high-quality service experiences.
 The module will emphasize the relationship between the service provider and the consumer through the consideration of how value is created; how information is transmitted; how services are made tangible; how the service experience is managed, and how relationships are maintained, in cross-cultural contexts.

-Live Events Management
+Live Events Management (20 credits)

 - Module code: LEI3013